drivendataorg/zamba/docs/docs/models.md

 ### Training data

-`european` was trained using data collected and annotated by partners at [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
-The data included camera trap videos from Hintenteiche bei Biesenbrow, Germany.
+The `european` model is built by starting with the fully trained `time_distributed` model.
+The network is then finetuned with data collected and annotated by partners at [The Max Planck Institute for
+Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
+The finetuning data included camera trap videos from Hintenteiche bei Biesenbrow, Germany.

 ### Default configuration

 <!-- TODO: add link to yaml file><!-->

-Running the `european` model on every frame would be very time consuming.
-Instead, by default a more efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
-Then `european` is only run on the 16 frames with the highest predicted probability of detection.
+By default, an efficient object detection model called [MegadetectorLiteYoloX](#megadetectorliteyolox) is run on all frames to determine which are the most likely to contain an animal.
+Then `european` is run on only the 16 frames with the highest predicted probability of detection.
 By default, videos are resized to 224x224 pixels.

 The full default video loading configuration is:
 ```yaml